dev-onejun/dev-onejun/README.md

 #### I'm interested in ...
 1) Artificial Intelligence
-2) Biotechnology that can integrate with computers such as BCI (Brain Computer Interface)
+2) Bioinformatics such as BCI
 3) Quantum Computer